aelassas/movinin/README.md

 ## Movin' In

-Movin' In is a Rental Property Management Platform, agency-oriented with an admin dashboard for managing properties, customers and bookings, a frontend and a mobile app for renting properties.
+Movin' In is an open-source Rental Property Management Platform designed to streamline property rentals for agencies.
+It offers an admin dashboard for managing properties, customers, and bookings, along with a frontend and mobile app for customer interactions.

 With Movin' In, you can deploy your own customizable property rental marketplace at minimal cost using the [Docker-based setup](https://github.com/aelassas/movinin/wiki/Installing-(Docker)).
 The platform integrates Stripe for secure payments and can be efficiently hosted on a 1GB RAM droplet, making it an ideal choice for single/multi-agency operations looking for a scalable and cost-effective solution.
 You can deploy this solution for under $5/month using cloud providers like [Hetzner](https://www.hetzner.com/cloud/) or [DigitalOcean](https://www.digitalocean.com/pricing/droplets).